Best Teas For Stress Relief

 Drinking tea is a great way to stay hydrated all day.
 Even though tea includes caffeine, a substance with a slight diuretic impact, its overall water content aids in meeting your daily fluid requirements.

-Mental Acuity and Focus
+Mental Acuity And Focus

-7. Mental Acuity and Focus
+7. Mental Acuity And Focus

 Tea, especially black and green tea, includes L-theanine and caffeine.
 This combination can improve attention, increase mental alertness, and foster a sense of peace and relaxation without the jittery side effects frequently associated with other caffeinated beverages.